 Transmissivity: a parameter indicating the ease of underground water flow through a metre width of aquifer section.

 Unit threshold flow rate: used to determine the threshold flow rate in accordance with principle 42.
-The unit threshold flow rate is determined as follows:
+The unit threshold will be determined by the relevant authority.